pooja-gera/TheWireUsChallenge/JavaScript DSA/DSA_Day_1/readme.md

-A fun challenge of printing patterns to start oyur journey in Data Structures.
+A fun challenge of printing patterns to start your journey in Data Structures.

 This challenge will help you to get comfortable with the looping and conditional statements of this magical language...........